-When THEFTLOCK is activated, the radio will display LOC to indicate a locked condition anytime battery power has been interrupted.
+When THEFTLOCK is activated, the radio will display LOC to indicate a locked condition anytime battery power is removed.
 If your battery loses power for any reason, you must unlock the radio with the secret code before it will operate.